Below is a description of all custom actions available in Advanced Installer.

 Properties

 Error message - the message that will be displayed to the user.
-It is of Formatted Type so you can use the button to insert reference to files, folders and properties.
+This field has Formatted Type so you can use the [ Edit ] button to insert reference to files, folders and properties.
+Localize it by referencing properties as described in How to localize the value of a property based on the OS language? article.

 Display message box